Qingdao: 1898–1914

-The development of the Tsingtao urban space during the German occupation (1898–1914) originated from the port.
+The development of the Qingdao urban space during the German occupation (1898–1914) originated from the port.
 Mass urban construction began in 1898 with the relocation of Chinese dwellers along the coast.
 With the completion of such series of mass construction projects such as wharves, the Tsingtao-Jinan Railway Line, Tsingtao Railway Station and locomotive works, a city was starting to take shape.
 The area had the highest school density and highest per capita student enrollment in all of China, with primary, secondary and vocational schools funded by the Berlin treasury as well as Protestant and Roman Catholic missions.

 In 1910, the Germans drew up for the second time the city planning of Tsingtao (Warner 2001, p.
 33).
 The former urban area was extended four times highlighted by the emphasis on the development of commerce and trade.
-Sun Yat-sen (1866–1925), leader of the Chinese Revolution of 1911 and subsequently first president of the Republic of China, visited the Tsingtau area and stated in 1912, "I am impressed.
+Sun Yat-sen (1866–1925), leader of the 1911 Revolution and subsequently first president of the Republic of China, visited the Tsingtao area and stated in 1912, "I am impressed.
 The city is a true model for China's future".